 The Principal Investigator on the 'Rethinking the Market' project is Matthew Watson.
 I am Professor of Political Economy in the Department of Politics and International Studies at the University of Warwick.
 As befits the award of an ESRC Professorial Fellowship, I have sole responsibility for ensuring the successful completion of all aspects of the underlying project.
-Nonetheless, I am seeking to build additional capacity within my specialist subject field of International Political Economy around the questions that animate both this specific project and my research interests in general.
+Nonetheless, I am seeking to build additional capacity within my specialist subject field of International Political Economy around the questions that animate both this specific project and my research interests Link opens in a new windowin general.
 My intention, then, is to build a team to outlast the lifetime of my Fellowship so that further progress can be made in establishing historical, history of ideas and historiography approaches more centrally within IPE.

 In an attempt to promote this sort of work amongst early career cohorts, I am seeking to incorporate both PhD students and Postdoctoral Fellows into the wider intellectual orbit of the project.
 I am always looking to extend my project team still further.
 I remain happy to help sponsor applications for both PhD studentships and Postdoctorial Fellowships nature if they directly complement the programme of work I am undertaking for my Professorial Fellowship.

 Jack Copley successfully defended his PhD in December 2018.
 He started his programme in October 2014 on an ESRC studentship as one of my project-funded students and was co-supervised by Ben CliftLink opens in a new window.
 His thesis was entitled, 'Financialisation and the State: Global Crisis and British Financial Regulatory Change'.
 Jack is currently an Assistant Professor in International Political Economy at Durham UniversityLink opens in a new window.